Implementing the 2030 Agenda for Sustainable Development in Canada and the world

 Consultation on Canada’s 2030 Agenda National Strategy

 On March 15, 2019, the Government of Canada launched a consultation on Canada’s 2030 Agenda National Strategy.
-This strategy will serve as the basis for Canada’s whole-of-society approach to implementing the 2030 Agenda and the SDGs in Canada and abroad.
-The consultation is open until May 15, 2019.
-CCIC is encouraging its members and others to participate in the consultation, including through the Government of Canada’s online engagement platform.
-CCIC is calling on the Government of Canada to ensure the National Strategy is informed by international good practices.
+This strategy served as the basis for Canada’s whole-of-society approach to implementing the 2030 Agenda and the SDGs in Canada and abroad.
+The consultation closed May 15, 2019.
+CCIC encouraged its members and others to participate in the consultation, including through the Government of Canada’s online engagement platform.
+CCIC called on the Government of Canada to ensure the National Strategy is informed by international good practices.